 - Final Fantasy Tactics series

-Screenshot from Final Fantasy IV: The After Years - The Crystals
+Front cover for Final Fantasy IV: The After Years

 Front cover for Final Fantasy XIV Online: A Realm Reborn (Collector's Edition)